 Through their newly established 501(c)(3) non-profit, Gem Legacy is changing how gemstones enhance and enrich the lives of those committed to discovering and mining them.

 Mt.
-Kilimanjaro seems to welcome the Derys back!
+Kilimanjaro seemed to welcome the Derys back!

 Pictured: Rachel, with her father, Roger Dery in Kenya, on one of his 35 trips to East Africa, July, 2018.